Home Home Publications Photography CV

 Welcome

 In 2021, I completed my undergraduate MSci degree in Physics at Imperial College London.
 For my final-year MSci research project, I worked alongside Dr. David Clements (Imperial), Dr. Chris Pearson (RAL), and Xinni Wu (Imperial) on data from ESA’s Herschel Space Observatory to study the evolution of dusty star-forming galaxies.
 The Herschel mission has long since been decommissioned (2009–2013), so we applied some fancy statistical techniques to squeeze out as much science as possible from the legacy observations.
+Our first paper from this research has just been accepted for publication in the Monthly Notices of the Royal Astronomical Society (MNRAS) Journal!

 For a summary of my CV, click here.
 If you’d like more detail, please see my LinkedIn page for a more complete (and up-to-date) profile.